Tony Miettinen: AC Oulu (loan)

 In the beginning of the 2023 season, Miettinen was sent on loan to a fellow Veikkausliiga club AC Oulu on a short contract.
 During his stint, he was mostly out of the line-up due to injury, but on 27 June 2023 he scored his first goal in the league with AC Oulu, in a 4–1 away win against SJK Seinäjoki.
 Miettinen returned to KuPS after his three-month loan deal ended on 16 July 2023.

 Odd

 On 6 February 2024, Miettinen joined Norwegian Eliteserien side Odds Ballklubb (Odd) on a deal until 31 July 2027, for a transfer fee of €180,000.
 He officially debuted with Odd on 31 March 2024, in a 2024 Eliteserien season opening game against FK Haugesund, scoring a goal for his side in a 2–1 loss.

 Mjällby

 On 28 February 2025, Swedish Allsvenskan side Mjällby announced the signing of Miettinen on a deal until June 2029 for a rumoured fee of €470,000.

 International career

 Miettinen is a regular Finnish youth international, having represented the country at various youth national team levels.
 Since March 2023, Miettinen has played for the Finland under-21 national team.

 Personal life

 Miettinen was born in Mombasa, Kenya, and raised in Siilinjärvi, Finland, since the age of ten.
+His Kenyan mother, Phoebe, had met a Finnish man, Jouni Miettinen, who was travelling to the FIFA World Cup held in South Africa in 2010, and in 2012 Tony and his mother moved to Jouni's hometown of Siilinjärvi.